rogerogers/rogerogers/README.md

 <!-- - ⚡ Fun fact: -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Golang, Python
+- 🔭 I’m currently working on Golang, Python, Java
 - 🌱 I’m currently learning Rust
 - 🤔 I’m looking for help with Rust
-- 💬 Ask me about Golang, Python, Linux, DevOps
+- 💬 Ask me about Golang, Python, Linux, Distributed System, Microservices, SRE
-- 😄 Pronouns: ROGERS
+- 😄 Pronouns: rogers